 Thankfully there are a variety of safe remedy options to help our pets through the celebrations this coming 4th of July.
 Here are some to consider for your dog or cat:

-Rescue Remedy – Cats are often quite responsive to flower essences, as are most dogs.
-You can start giving this remedy several days before the fireworks as well.
+Cats are often quite responsive to flower essences, as are most dogs.
+You can start giving Rescue Remedy several days before the fireworks as well.
 It is easy to dose: put the drops in drinking water, rub into the ears and paws, and/or drop into the mouth.

 Note: Always seek the advice of your veterinarian with any questions you may have regarding the medical condition of your pet.
 This content is not intended to be a substitute for professional veterinarian advice.